 First Institute does not guarantee credit transfer in to or out of First Institute.
-Individuals may apply for a Petition for Transfer of Credit for prior education (at another college or institution) and must return it to the admissions office prior to beginning attendance at First Institute.
-The transfer of incoming credit is given at the discretion of the Executive Director with the assistance of the Program Leads and applicable faculty members as required.
+Individuals may apply for a Petition for Transfer of Credit for prior education (at another college or institution) and must be returned to the admissions office prior to beginning attendance at First Institute.
 First Institute may accept credit earned at another institution only if that institution is accredited by an agency recognized by either the U.S. Department of Education or the Council for Higher Education Accreditation.